Malice (rapper): 2010-present: Solo career, Hear Ye Him and Clipse's reunion

 On August 18, 2017, Malice released his second studio album, Let the Dead Bury the Dead, which contains the track "Fake News", where he denounces his earlier work, rapping "Take my catalog, I just as soon set a match to it.
 Money like a side-chick, I ain't that attached to it".

 On July 6, 2018, his single "Give 'Em Game" was released.
 A reviewer on Jam The Hype wrote, "No Malice spits timeless bars that listeners will gain wisdom from."

 Malice reunited with his brother and made a guest appearance as Clipse on the track "Use This Gospel" from Kanye West's 2019 album Jesus Is King.
 In 2022, they collaborated with Japanese DJ Nigo's on his album I Know Nigo!, featuring in the song "Punch Bowl".
 The following month, Malice collaborated on his brother Pusha T's album It's Almost Dry, featuring in the song "I Pray for You".
 He is credited as Malice on the record, rather than No Malice.
 He was again credited as Malice on the 2024 Clipse track "Birds Don't Sing".

 Ahead of Clipse's reunion and upcoming fourth studio album after fifteen years, Let God Sort Em Out, Malice and his brother Pusha T premiered an interview with GQ, where the duo revealed that they were dropped from Def Jam Recordings as well as Pusha T as a solo artist, and also confirmed Kendrick Lamar's appearance in their upcoming album.
 The next day, Pusha T's longtime manager Steven Victor revealed during an interview with Billboard that the rapper actually had to pay an undisclosed seven-figure sum to be dropped from the Def Jam label, in order to be released from both Clipse's and his own contractual obligations, elaborating further how the label has been suppressing Pusha T's collaborations with other artists and even his own music releases since his feud with Canadian rapper Drake in 2018.

+In 2026, Malice appeared on Rapsody's fifth studio album, God Gotta Afro & Gold Hoops, on the track "Black Love".